cdurden/RICHEST/README.md

     library(richest)

-Use the R help system with topics "richest" and "readSPC" for function descriptions, usage, and examples.
+Use the R help system with topics "richest" and "readSPC" for function descriptions, usage, and examples:

+    ?readSPC

+    ?richest